 George Dorr understood the value of Camp and made it a priority to help Coniston succeed.
 Talk about a busy man—Mr. Dorr represented the United States in Geneva for the GATT treaty, was one of two U.S. representatives to the organization that set labor standards for Europe and North America, and spent four years of his life helping to secure the future of Coniston.
 During 1963, while on his way to meetings at the United Nations in Geneva, he would stop in Washington DC to continue negotiations with members of the Dudley family for the purchase of Camp’s current land.

 Richard Morse Colgate, of Colgate-Palmolive, was an original board member of Coniston.
 He had a passion for teaching kids to swim because one of his sons drowned swimming in Lake Sunapee.
-He is one of the men who brought life-guarding to Camp.
+He is one of the people who brought life-guarding to Camp.
 He also helped found YMCA Camp Fairview Lakes in NJ!

 Tom was both a Lifetime and an Emeritus board member.
 During his time on the Board, Tom spearheaded too many innovations to list but we will try!
 He funded a local camper every year to attend Camp.
 He helped to start the Annual Fund which now supports the equivalent of more than 100 campers per year.
 He was instrumental in organizing building projects so that Camp looks as beautiful as it does today.
 He helped purchase the War Canoes.
 He was a major player in Coniston’s becoming independent in 1997.
 Tom even served as the interim Director in 1999 after Nancy LaRue left and before John Tilley arrived!
 We are all so grateful that Tom and his canoe found our Lake Coniston and we will miss his lively contributions to our meetings.